bcgov/aquifer-factsheets/MANUAL.md

 ### 0. Install software
 - [Install R](https://mirror.its.sfu.ca/mirror/CRAN/)
 - [Install RStudio](https://rstudio.com/products/rstudio/download/#download)
+- Consider updating R if you have an older version
+  - Type `R.version.string` to see what version of R you have
+  - If your R version is < 3.6.0 consider updating

 ### 1. Get a copy of [the `aquifer-factsheets` repository](https://github.com/bcgov/aquifer-factsheets)
 - Click on the green "Clone or download" button